|Code of the West||Fact Book||Foundation||Institutional Information||WTC Resume|

 - Provide support services that help students, staff and faculty succeed

-- Provide opportunities that encourage and facilitate social, cultural, economic and community development
+- Provide a safe learning environment that encourages and facilitates social, cultural, economic, and community development

 - Promote life-long learning that encourages critical thinking, skill development, communication proficiency, art and cultural appreciation and civic responsibility